ChengyangHuang/DynamicSemanticMapping/README.md

 # Dynamic Continuous  Semantic  Counting  Sensor  Model

 This method is originally produced for a final project in Mobile Robotics at the University of Michigan in Winter 2020.
 Our method extends on the earlier continuous semantic mapping technique BKISemanticMapping ([code](https://github.com/ganlumomo/BKISemanticMapping) and [paper](https://arxiv.org/pdf/1909.04631.pdf)).
 We extend their method to explicity consider dynamic obstacles in the scene.
-For more information for the supporting theory and results see our paper (LINK) and video (LINK).
+For more information for the supporting theory and results see our [paper](https://github.com/ChengyangHuang/DynamicSemanticMapping/blob/master/Mobile_Robotics_Final_Report__Dynamic_Semantic_Mapping.pdf) and [video](https://youtu.be/dcQJYqtgdHA).
 Our code is built on top of the BKISemanticMapping codebase.

 ## Getting Started